Visit the Profiles tab to meet the individuals cited on this page

 At the heart of conflict: Herders from the Turkana and Samburu tribes fight over cows in northwest Kenya.

 Baragoi sub-county has been the scene of conflict between Turkana and Samburu for generations, although the current violence began in earnest in 1996.
 The conflict takes the form of intermittent raids by bands of armed men, known as warriors.
 Their goal is to steal livestock – cattle, camels and goats – or to avenge such thefts.
 But raids can turn deadly and embroil whole communities.
-Esther Lenosilale (Samburu) lost three uncles during the war between the Pokot and Samburu and told an AP team in 2017 how she had made her children wear shoes to sleep in case they had to flee suddenly: “When the sun came up I thanked God I was till alive.“ Samuel Lemaramwit (Samburu), head of the council of Elders in Longewan village, reckons that 35 of the village‘s inhabitants (who currently number 412) were killed by Pokot warriors before the fighting finally stopped.
+Esther Lenosilale (Samburu) lost three uncles during the war between the Pokot and Samburu and told an AP team in 2017 how she had made her children wear shoes to sleep in case they had to flee suddenly: “When the sun came up I thanked God I was still alive.“ Samuel Lemaramwit (Samburu), head of the council of Elders in Longewan village, reckons that 35 of the village‘s inhabitants (who currently number 412) were killed by Pokot warriors before the fighting finally stopped.

 The same was true of the Pokot side.
 Evelyn Mung’a, the deputy principal at the Plesian School, remembers how Samburu raiders descended on her village: “Around 5 in the morning, I heard gunshots and came out of my house.
 There was a Pokot homestead surrounded by Samburus.
 They killed 10 people including children.
 An injured 2 year-old came to our school and later died.
 It was so painful, that day still wrings my mind.”